- Benefits of Salt Scrubs

 How to Store Your Salt Scrub

 There are a few options for storing your DIY Salt Scrub.

-The second is to buy a reusable jar.
-I prefer glass jars since they don’t contain any toxins that can leach into the salt scrub.
+The second is to buy a reusable air-tight container.
+It’s important to use glass jars and not plastic since they don’t contain any toxins that can leach into the salt scrub.
 This is especially important when working with essential oils.
 They can break down plastic over time.
 Having said that, there are a few plastics that are safe for essential oils.
 Look for PET, (plastics number 1) if you are going to use a plastic container.
 This will be a symbol stamped into the plastic on the underside of the container.